Pay for college better.

 What Happens If My Appeal is Approved?

 If your financial aid appeal is approved, then you will receive a new offer that includes more or additional forms of financial assistance.
 The choice is yours whether to accept the revised offer or not.
-Find out about how two students successfully appealed their financial aid awards.
-They were very glad they did!

 What Happens if My Financial Aid Appeal is Rejected?